Genetic load: Deleterious mutation

 A slightly deleterious mutation may not stay in mutation–selection balance but may instead become fixed by genetic drift when its selection coefficient is less than one divided by the effective population size.
+Over time, drift load can seriously impact the fitness of a population.
 In asexual populations, the stochastic accumulation of mutation load is called Muller's ratchet, and occurs in the absence of beneficial mutations, when after the most-fit genotype has been lost, it cannot be regained by genetic recombination.
 Deterministic accumulation of mutation load occurs in asexuals when the deleterious mutation rate exceeds one per replication.
 Sexually reproducing species are expected to have lower genetic loads.
 This is one hypothesis for the evolutionary advantage of sexual reproduction.
 Purging of deleterious mutations in sexual populations is facilitated by synergistic epistasis among deleterious mutations.

 High load can lead to a small population size, which in turn increases the accumulation of mutation load, culminating in extinction via mutational meltdown.

 The accumulation of deleterious mutations in humans has been of concern to many geneticists, including Hermann Joseph Muller, James F. Crow, Alexey Kondrashov, W. D. Hamilton, and Michael Lynch.